ToolJet/ToolJet/docs/docs/tooljet-db/database-editor.md

 - The CSV file should not exceed 2MB in size.

 :::info
-The above limitations can be overcome in the self-hosted version by adding the following variables to the environment variables:
+You can overcome the above limitations in the self-hosted version by adding the following environment variables.:
 - `TOOLJET_DB_BULK_UPLOAD_MAX_ROWS`: Specifies the maximum number of rows that can be uploaded.
 The default is 1,000 rows.
 - `TOOLJET_DB_BULK_UPLOAD_MAX_CSV_FILE_SIZE_MB`: Specifies the maximum CSV file size for bulk uploads.
 The default maximum size is 5 MB.
 :::